 Except for the bonus we paid to Mr. McGraw in 2010, we do not pay discretionary bonuses; annual cash bonuses are awarded under our Bonus Plan, which is performance-based, and are included in the "Non-Equity Incentive Plan Compensation" column.
 The payment to Mr. McGraw represents a bonus for his service and time spent serving as President of the Board of Directors of the Mississippi Bankers Association in 2010.
-The payment to Mr. Hart represents the 2009, 2010 and 2011 installments of his contractual retention bonus.
+The payment to Mr. Hart represents the 2010 and 2011 installments of his contractual retention bonus.

 The dollar amount of restricted stock awards and stock option grants reflects the aggregate fair value determined as of the date of award or grant, in each case calculated in accordance with Topic 718.
 Dividends payable on restricted stock awards are not factored into our fair value determination of such award.
-Excluding the award of 7,500 shares of time-based restricted stock to Mr. McGraw in 2011, restricted stock awards are subject to performance conditions.
-Other than \$126,825 attributable to Mr. McGraw's time-based restricted stock award in 2011, the amounts listed in the table reflect the probable outcome of the conditions determined as of the date of award; the amount listed is the value of the target award, which is consistent with our estimate of the aggregate compensation cost that would be recognized over the applicable service period as of the grant date under Topic 718, excluding forfeitures.
-The award date fair value of restricted stock awards in 2011, assuming the superior performance goals were achieved, was \$190,238, \$50,730, \$50,730, \$101,460, \$101,460 and \$76,095 for Mr. McGraw, Mr. Johnson, Mr. Chapman, Mr. Hart, Mr. Waycaster and Mr. Ross, respectively.
-Since the threshold performance levels were not attained, our NEOs actually forfeited their 2011 restricted stock awards that were subject to performance conditions.
-Please refer to Note N, "Employee Benefit and Deferred Compensation Plans," in the Notes to Consolidated Financial Statements in Item 8, "Financial Statements and Supplementary Data," of our Annual Report on Form 10-K for the year ended December 31, 2011 for details regarding the assumptions used to derive the fair value of our restricted stock and stock options.
+Excluding the award of 7,500 shares of time-based restricted stock to Mr. McGraw in each of 2011 and 2012, restricted stock awards are subject to performance conditions.
+Other than \$126,825 and \$112,200 attributable to Mr. McGraw's time-based restricted stock award in 2011 and 2012, respectively, the amounts listed in the table reflect the probable outcome of the conditions determined as of the date of award; the amount listed is the value of the target award, which is consistent with our estimate of the aggregate compensation cost to be recognized over the applicable service period as of the grant date under Topic 718, excluding forfeitures.
+The award date fair value of restricted stock awards in 2012, assuming the superior performance goals were achieved, was \$168,300, \$44,800, \$44,800, \$89,760, \$89,760, and \$89,760 for Mr. McGraw, Mr. Chapman, Mr. Johnson, Mr. Hart, Mr. Waycaster and Mr. Ross, respectively.
+Performance between the target and superior levels was attained in 2012, although the compensation committee exercised negative discretion to eliminate Mr. Johnson's award.
+Please refer to Note N, "Employee Benefit and Deferred Compensation Plans," in the Notes to Consolidated Financial Statements in Item 8, "Financial Statements and Supplementary Data," of our Annual Report on Form 10-K for the year ended December 31, 2012 for details regarding the assumptions used to derive the fair value of our restricted stock and stock options.

 (4) Reflects annual cash bonuses payable under our Bonus Plan, all or a portion of which may be deferred under our deferred compensation plans.
-For 2011, the compensation committee exercised discretion to cancel the bonuses payable to our NEOs under the Bonus Plan.
+The compensation committee exercised its negative discretion to eliminate Mr. Johnson's annual cash bonus.